GodotMisogi/johnny/content/cv/index.md

 ### Conference Proceedings

-1. **Arjit Seth** and Tan Bui-Thanh.
-"Estimating and Updating Digital Twin Models via Scientific Machine Learning".
-In: International Conference on Scientific Computing and Machine Learning 2025.
-(Peer-reviewed) In press.
-2025.
+1. **Arjit Seth** et al. "Portable, High-Performance and Differentiable Ocean Simulations with Unstructured Grids in Julia".
+In: The International Conference for High Performance Computing, Networking, Storage, and Analysis.
+(Peer-reviewed) Accepted.
+2026.
 2. Dajung Kim, **Arjit Seth**, and Rhea P. Liem.
 "Geometric Programming for Airfoil Shape Optimization With Geometric Constraints".
 In: AIAA SCITECH 2025 Forum. https://doi.org/10.2514/6.2025-0653
 3. **Arjit Seth** and Tan Bui-Thanh.
 "An efficient and accurate deep learning approach to weather prediction".
 In: EGU General Assembly 2024.
 2024. https://doi.org/10.5194/egusphere-egu24-11884
 4. Vinay Madhusudanan, **Arjit Seth**, and G. Sudhakara.
 "Descending Endomorphisms of Some Families of Groups".
 In: Proceedings of Applied Linear Algebra, Probability and Statistics (ALAPS), Springer.
 In press.
 2022.